BrianWill/japanese_vocab/input.md

 The selected audio or video material, which we’ll call “stories”, should meet these criteria:

-- The stories should be monologues or dialogs by native speakers (not text-to-speech).
+- The stories should be monologues or dialogues by native speakers (not text-to-speech).
 - The stories should have accurate transcripts.
 - The stories should be [“comprehensible input”](https://ellevationeducation.com/blog/teaching-comprehensible-input-definition-examples), meaning content targeted for non-native speakers.
 - The stories should range from 2 to 10 minutes long.
 5 minutes is a good average.
 If you want to use longer content, break it into 5-10 minute chunks.